-The monks of ancient Greece used that prayer, and contemplative saints today use that Jesus Prayer all over the world.
-If any one of us today is just learning to pray, remember that the way we pray actually does make a difference; the words really are important.
-Simply "giving thanks" is not effective at all if what we are giving thanks for is being not like other people!

-Maybe the only words we really need are the simple ones, "God, have mercy upon me, a sinner."
-When life seems to have left us out, "Lord, have mercy" acknowledges our need.
+The monks of ancient Greece used that prayer, and contemplative saints use that Jesus Prayer today.
+If anyone today is just learning to pray, you have all you need in this Jesus Prayer, in this prayer of the tax collector, "God, have mercy upon me, a sinner."
+When life seems to have left you out, "Lord, have mercy" acknowledges our need.

+"Those who humble themselves will be exalted."
 But it's not mere exaltation that results from that prayer.
 The reward of humility is not exaltation, as if exaltation were the opposite of humility.
 The reward of humility is relationship.
-Ultimately, this parable of the Pharisee and the tax collector is about relationship.
+Ultimately, this parable of the Pharisee and the Tax-Collector is about relationship.
 Because that's what righteousness is; it is relationship, right relationship.

 Remember the very opening lines of this passage?
 Jesus told this parable "to some who trusted in themselves that they were righteous and regarded others with contempt" (Luke 18:9).
-The reason the Pharisee was not righteous was because he was not in relationship, and he was astoundingly proud and thankful that he was not in relationship.
+The reason the Pharisee was not righteous was because he was not in relationship, and he was proud and thankful that he was not in relationship.
 "I thank you God," he said, "that I am not like other people."